 In Emily Whitman’s novels for kids and teens, myth and magic are part of everyday life.
 The Turning, a middle-grade novel based on Celtic folklore, won the 2019 Oregon Book Award for children's literature.
 Her YA novels are Radiant Darkness, number one on the IndieBound Kid’s Next List, and Wildwing, winner of an Oregon Book Award and a Bankstreet College Best Children’s Book.
 Emily grew up in Colorado and studied history at Harvard and UC Berkeley.
 She's worked in bookstores and behind library reference desks.
 Emily loves researching her books, whether by mining library treasures or learning to fly falcons.
-She lives with her family in Portland, Oregon.
+She lives in Portland, Oregon.
 Come visit her at emilywhitman.com.

 This is Ireland's Skellig Michael.
 In The Turning, when you read about the Moon Day rites, you'll know where I got my inspiration for the Spire!
 Research can take you to some amazing places.